mesur-io/ntru-key-encapsulation/draft-fluhrer-cfrg-ntru.md

 patent claims against it and there are currently undisclosed agreements with the patent holders and NIST.
 It is unknown whether those agreements would be universally acceptable; if not, there will be organizations for which Kyber is unusable until the patents expire.
+This lack of clarity around licensing or other restrictions on Kyber has provided the motivation to provide this draft.

 This document does not define any new cryptography, only describes an existing cryptographic system.